JohnKurlak/algorithmic-problem-solving/Chapter1/README.md

 Consider the following problem statement:

-> You have a catalog of stars, where a star is:
+> You have a catalog of stars, with each star stored as an object of the following class:

 >```
 class Star {